 However, on the contrary ladies, bear in mind that he may be trying to be respectful as he thinks this is the only way to do it/the way dating works.
 In the end, trust your feelings and your knowledge of the person.
 Are they being nice because they really like you and want to impress you?
 Or is he simply trying to hard to be "the man" dating for guys can be really stressful for us too since many of us want to get it right?
 Yet, I also realize there is no concrete formula for us to even go by anymore.
 This, "getting it right" depends on the girl, and ultimately can be frustratingly if we guys "mess up" in their eyes.
 There are gender roles involved, but not necessarily on purpose.
 This can leave many men confused who want to respect you, but also don't know what is the right thing to do.
 Especially since some women want guys to be assertive and protective, but also respect their own agency/arbitrarily assume that since your a woman, you can't pay or something as well.

-Historically, the man paying while on a date was done to both impress a woman, but also (I think) out of honor and decency.
+Historically, the man paying while on a date was done to both impress a woman and communicate financial security and stability.
+However, (I think) it was also done out of honor and decency.
 As a guy, it was your honor to be out with her, not a means to an ends.
 Overall, people are just way too sensitive when it comes to this issue!
 Don't worry so much about it, just enjoy yourself.
 No matter who wants to pay, don't get offended by it--if your a girl, thank him and move on; don't think you are being anti-feminist or anti-progressive.
-If your a guy, do the same and don't take it as a blow to your masculinity.
+If you're a guy, do the same and don't take it as a blow to your masculinity.
 And if it is that big of a deal, then simply don't spend money.
 You should feel comfortable and at ease with the person, not stress and awkwardness.
 It SHOULD be natural, easy as I said.
 Not complicated.
 In the end, we really just need to lighten up, remember that some people do have ulterior motives--like replacing money for sex for buying you dinner for sex--but generally, people are just trying to get to know you.
 And sitting down over a meal, for instance, is a great way to do that.
 So, just enjoy it and don't read too much into it.
 I'm sure Betty Friedan and Simone de Beauvoir wouldn't be upset if you told them you went out with a guy, he paid, but you had a great time and he was incredibly sweet, charming, and respectful.